belle2/basf2/online_book/basf2/various_additions.rst

     path=main,
    )

-.. admonition:: Extra excercises
+.. admonition:: Extra exercises
-   :class: excercise stacked
+   :class: exercise stacked

    * Store the ``isBremsCorrected`` information of the positrons and electrons used in the :math:`J/\psi` reconstruction